Workforce planning and support

 - working from home to continue or to be offered to employees, where possible

 - health factors to be considered in any phasing of who returns to work, with employees living in high risk or shielded households only expected to return when new safe working environment measures have been implemented and a return to onsite work is consistent with individual medical advice.
-Those identified as being at the highest risk from Covid-19 should follow the most up to date advice
+Those identified as being at the highest risk from Covid-19 should follow the most up to date advice; From 2 April, the 'stay at home' requirement in Level 4 areas was replaced with a “stay local” requirement.

 - new public library arrangements to be tested and modified through collaboration between employers and employees